VictuarVi/PoliMi-PhD-Thesis/src/lib.typ

     .or(heading.where(outlined: true))
 )

+// lists figure to make the list of tables, list of figures to appear in the table of contents
-#let lists = figure.with(
+#let lists = figure.with(kind: "lists", numbering: none, supplement: none, outlined: true, caption: [])
-  kind: "lists",
-  numbering: none,
-  supplement: none,
-  outlined: true,
-  caption: [],
-)

 #let toc = context {
   outline(